ThomasDetemmerman/CheatSheets/Powershell/How to create a module.md

 3. New-ModuleManifest -path ./helperFunctions.psd1 -moduleversion "1.0" -Author "my name"
  - Note: you created a psm1 file but here you write psd1!

-4. Make sure to update this line
+4. Make sure to update these lines
 ```
+RootModule = 'helperFunctions.psm1'
 FunctionsToExport = @("Test-IPRange")
 ```